For more information on using the Validation Tool, download the Validation Tool User Guide.

 The conversion tool functionality allows LEA, ESC, and campus users to convert their data from specially formatted spreadsheets into XML files that can be validated and loaded to TSDS via the Data Transfer Utility (DTU) or eScholar Data Manager (eDM).
 The conversion tool functionality is available only for collections for ECDS.

-The spreadsheet template is available on the TSDS web site.
+To access the spreadsheet template, click TSDS Core Collections on the TSDS Texas Education Data Standards page.
 When the conversion tool opens, you are given the options to select the school year, the collection (the data collection for which the information is to be converted) and the sheet (for the type of data you are loading).
 When you have selected all the files and checked the sheet selection, you can process the files.

 After the conversion tool processes the files, you can check the status by looking at the Status field.
 The tool places the files in the same directory where the spreadsheet is located.
 If all the files convert correctly, you are offered the option of validating the files.